Vivid Trace 1.3 Feature Tour

 Issue relation graphs yield total visibility of all issue relations, even cross-project, enabling you to understand which issues are involved, how they are related, and what their individual statuses are.

 Interpreting the graph in this figure, work has been planned for the implementation and testing of a product feature (BV-50).
 Four sub-tasks each tackle a portion of the work.
 An improvement (BV-55) is scheduled for special attention by Quality Assurance, and a trivial defect (BV-58) has been identified while en-route.
 About half of the workload (by issue count) has been resolved, leaving half pending completion.

-As work progresses, team members link issues together, building up this valuable information resource.
+As work progresses, team members relate issues together, building up this valuable information resource.
 And Vivid Trace's graphs enable you to exploit this information by managing them as larger units of work made visible and traceable, so you can quickly identify progress, gaps, and pathologies.
-This powerful feature allows you to transcend individual issues and story/sub-task style relationships, and elevate your team to the more natural idiom of entire issue chains as your unit of management.
+This powerful feature allows you to transcend individual issues and parent/sub-task style relationships, and elevate your team to the more natural idiom of entire issue chains as your unit of management.